 The application includes a few short answer questions.
 Please note that these are not meant to be a statement of purpose, but are rather used for us to understand more about you.
 We don’t expect this to be a perfectly crafted admissions essay.

 We’ll also ask for a few pieces of information such as your undergraduate and, if applicable, graduate grade point average and your GRE scores if you have taken the exam.
-For Fall 2021, GRE scores are optional.
+GRE scores are optional.

-- We expect to notify applicants who are selected to attend by Sept.
-1 and ask that you confirm your participation in the program, by Sept.
-15.
+- We expect to notify applicants who are selected to attend in early September.